toanhtran/sinatra-makeup-organizer/README.md

 # Makeup Organizer

-The Makeup organizer is a Sinatra app to organize your makeup.
+The Makeup organizer is built with Sinatra and Materialize.
 Never had to worry about losing your makeup.
 Organize and itemize all your makeup and category into different looks and makeup bags.

 ## Installation